 But such an argument would be unlikely to sway the retired Australian general Jim Molan, who claimed to be impressed by conditions on Nauru and in Australia's other offshore detention centre on Papua New Guinea's Manus Island.

 One of the so-called architects of Australia's border protection policy, Mr Molan told ABC this month "no Australian should feel embarrassed about what we're doing for refugees in the world".

 "I haven't been to Nauru.
 I have been to Manus and I have been to refugee camps all over the world … I have seen enough information to convince me that if you go to Nauru you will find the most extraordinary medical facilities that most Australian towns would give their right arm for," he said.

 "We are so far ahead of refugee camps throughout the world compared to Manus Island that it is not funny."

-Manus Island detainee and Kurdish Iranian journalist and Behrouz Bouchani is in no mood to laugh.
+Manus Island detainee and Kurdish journalist Behrouz Bouchani agreed it was no laughing matter.

 This week, he estimated that more than half the 900 men held on Manus take medication for mental disorders that, according to Dr Zimmerman, afflict 88 percent of the population detained there.

 Mr Boochani's fight against the policy that has kept him imprisoned for three years won him a social justice award on Tuesday from the Diaspora Symposium held at the New South Wales Parliament.

 From Manus Island, the detainee dedicated his award to the women detained on Nauru, who he said were at the forefront of the fight for refugee rights and "pioneers in a new form of resistance".